Natural Resources

 Physiographic features

-This site occurs on nearly level to steeply sloping uplands or high terraces.
-This site consists of very deep upland soils with silty (or loamy) surface layers and subsoils.
-On all slopes a primary identifying feature for this site is the presence of calcium carbonate at or near the soil surface.
-This site produces runoff to areas lower on the landscape.
-This site is subject to severe erosion by water if the vegetative cover is reduced or absent by such things as overgrazing and fire events.
-Livestock trailing on this site often leads to the formation of gullies.
+The Limy Upland site occurs on nearly level to steeply sloping uplands or high terraces.
+The associated soils are very deep with silty or loamy surface layers and subsoils.
+On all slopes a primary identifying feature is the presence of calcium carbonate at or near the soil surface.
+The site produces runoff to areas lower on the landscape and is subject to severe water erosion without adequate vegetative cover.

 Table 2.
 Representative physiographic features